Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 Instead of an hardcoded placement, a load balancer can perform:

-- either a ``static`` balancing, i.e. actors will be created regardless of the actual machine loads, with *a priori* rules (ex: round-robin)
+- either a ``static`` balancing, i.e. actors will be created regardless of the actual machine loads, with *a priori* rules (e.g. round-robin)

 - or a ``dynamic`` one, i.e. thanks to heuristics the load balancer will try to dispatch the induced load as evenly as possible among the computing nodes, based on the measurement of their actual load over time